7. MBA Interview

 • Do you think your grades are an accurate reflection of your ability?

 • Did you work as an undergrad?
-(This is important because it may help to explain why
+(This is important because it helps to put your GPA into perspective.)

 Phase 2 - Work Experience Since Leaving College